wyfo/apischema/docs/data_model.md

 ## Custom types

-*apischema* can support almost all of your types in a few lines of code; see [below](#dataclass-like-types-aka-object-types) for dataclass-like types, and [conversion section](conversions.md) for the rest.
+*apischema* can support almost all of your custom types in a few lines of code; see [below](#dataclass-like-types-aka-object-types) for dataclass-like types, and [conversion section](conversions.md) for the rest.

 Otherwise, when *apischema* encounters a type that it doesn't support, `Unsupported` exception will be raised.